 Be The Dog

 Fallout 4’s shooting is already better than anything in the series before it, but trust modders to improve it even further.
-Take Cover adds in a Deus Ex-style cover system where the camera pulls out into third-person when crouching or leaning against walls or other bullet-stopping objects.
+Take Cover adds a Deus Ex-style cover system where the camera pulls out into third-person when crouching or leaning against walls or other bullet-stopping objects.
 You can then lean out and fire with just a click of the right mouse.
 You can even vault over low items for that authentic cover-shooter vibe.

 The mod has plenty of options, allowing you to either enter cover automatically upon contact or use an assigned hotkey to snap-to it.
 And it certainly goes a long way to helping increase the intensity of Fallout’s firefights.

-The ultimate in defense, the Armorsmith Extended mod makes ten massive changes to Fallout’s armour system.
+The ultimate in defence, the Armorsmith Extended mod makes ten massive changes to Fallout’s armour system.
 The most notable improvements are the ability to wear multiple armours together (such as clothing under plate) and being able to wear a hat and masks or glasses at the same time.
-Practically every form of armour is now craftable, including a new Therm Optics armour that increases stealth by cloaking the user when stood still or sneaking.
+Practically every form of armour is now craftable, too, including a new Therm Optics armour that increases stealth by cloaking the user when stood still or sneaking.

 Considering Fallout 4 is a game that involves an awful lot of picking things up, your character has nothing to hold all that junk in.
 No, not even pockets!
-This mod adds backpacks to the game, which means not only is there now a logical place for all your junk to be kept, but it also comes with the added bonus of extra carry weight stats so you can cart around even more things.
+This Fallout 4 mod adds backpacks to the game, which means not only is there now a logical place for all your junk to be kept, but it also comes with the added bonus of extra carry weight stats so you can cart around even more things.